Why Is My Dog Or Cat Sneezing?

 One particular virus of cats that is often the root cause of sneezing is the feline herpes 1 virus (FHV1, rhinotrachitis).
 You can read more about that virus here.

-The two common “cold” viruses of dogs are the Parainfluenza virus and the Type-2 Adenovirus.
-Both can cause “Kennel Cough signs”, both are highly infectious and are both passed by sneezes from other sick dogs or from dogs that silently carry the infection.
+The two common “cold”/kennel cough viruses of dogs are the canine parainfluenza virus and the Type-2 Adenovirus.
+Both can cause sneezing, not just kennel cough signs.
+Both are highly infectious and are both passed by sneezes and coughs from other sick dogs but also from dogs that are silently carrying the infection.
 It is very common for the owners of sneezing pets to tell me that their pet was boarded, groomed or exposed to neighboring pets or a doggy park within the past two week or so.
-Pets that were recently obtained from animal shelters are also very likely to develop these problems.
-You can have your dog vaccinated against kennel cough.
-But these vaccines only reduce the severity of your pet’s symptoms – they usually do not prevent infection. (ref)
+Indoor dog shows are another important source of these virus.
+Pets that were recently obtained from animal shelters are also more likely to develop these problems.
+You can have your dog vaccinated against kennel cough and most dog owners do.
+But these vaccines only reduce the severity of your pet’s symptoms – they usually do not prevent infection. ( read here )